Religion, Philosophy & Ethics

-From the beginning of Year 7 we encourage students to think critically and creatively!
+From the beginning of Year 7 we encourage students to think critically and creatively.
+This is based on students learning and knowing topics, so that they can form opinion and debate.
 Our challenging yet inclusive Key Stage 3 curriculum effectively prepares students for further academic study of Religious Studies at GCSE and A Level.
 To empower students to reach high standards of expression regardless of prior attainment, both written and verbal communication are refined through the explicit teaching of Tier 2 and Tier 3 vocabulary pertaining to each area of study.

 Key Stage 3